 Our days are spent doing a selection of activities, I have a policy of which both adult and children take an active role in how we structure our day, and activities are adapted to suit each child's development.
 I work within the early years framework, and use daily diaries to make sure that the children are aiming and reaching their goals.
 However I beleive that each child is an individual in their own right, and will progress and develop accordingly.

 On Tuesday we go to the Library where we can find new books and attend a music session with the music man.
-On Wednesday mornings I attend a Toddler & Tiddler group and Thursday mornings I attend the childminders support meeting - this gives the children a chance to meet other children and use other resources.
+Thursday mornings I attend the childminders support meeting - this gives the children a chance to meet other children and use other resources.
 The Thursday meeting keeps me updated on all training and welfare issues that I need.
 All my training is up to date.

 I have been childminding for a wide range of children and families - each has brought their own special gifts which has helped to enrich their early experiences and those around them and together we have grown.

 - Contact name

 - Joy Amies

 - Contact position

 Where to go